What is changed about trading

-As from the 1st of January 2021, imports of goods from UK to an EU Member State will be subject to VAT, at the rate that applies to the same goods in that Member State, i.e., VAT will be payable to customs authorities at the time of importation.
+As from the 1st of January 2021, imports of goods from UK to an EU Member State are subject to VAT, at the rate that applies to the same goods in that Member State, i.e., VAT will be payable to customs authorities at the time of importation.

 c) Excise duties

-As from the 1st of January 2021, excisable goods imported into the EU from UK will be sub-ject to excise duties in the EU.
+As from the 1st of January 2021, excisable goods imported into the EU from UK are subject to excise duties in the EU.
 Entry of excise goods into the EU from UK will be treated as an import.

 a) Entry and exit summary declarations